-I am a Presidential Postdoctoral Fellow at Cornell University with research and teaching interests in social change, law and organizations, and gender and sexualities.
+I am a Presidential Postdoctoral Fellow at Cornell University with research and teaching interests in law and organizations, comparative and historical sociology, and gender and sexuality.
 I am also an affiliate of the Center for the Study of Inequality and a Postdoctoral Associate in the Department of Organizational Behavior, both at Cornell.
 I received my PhD in Sociology from Yale University in 2019.

-I was a 2018-2019 National Academy of Education/Spencer Foundation Dissertation Fellow.
-In summer 2018, I participated in the Summer Institute on Organizations and Their Effectiveness at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
-My research is also supported by the National Science Foundation and the Horowitz Foundation for Social Policy and recently won the ASA Sex and Gender Section Sally Hacker Graduate Student Paper Award as well as the ASA Sociology of Law Graduate Student Paper Award.
+In 2018-19, I was a National Academy of Education/Spencer Foundation Dissertation Fellow.
+My research has also received support from the National Science Foundation and the Horowitz Foundation for Social Policy and recently won the ASA Sex and Gender Section Sally Hacker Graduate Student Paper Award as well as the ASA Sociology of Law Graduate Student Paper Award.
 I have published in Social Problems, Organization, Qualitative Sociology, and Socius.

-Prior to my graduate work at Yale, I worked in philanthropic management consulting and, before that, as a wilderness guide in New Mexico.
+Prior to graduate school, I worked in philanthropic management consulting and, before that, as a wilderness guide in New Mexico.
 I received my B.A. in Sociology from Wellesley College and M.A. in Social Sciences from the University of Chicago.